xplorfin/moneysocket-go/README.md

 This is a golang implementation of the [moneysocket protocol](https://github.com/moneysocket/py-moneysocket) that aims to have full integration testing & parity with py & js moneysocket.
 This project is not yet usable in any state beyond tvl encoding/decoding.
 The code is a bit of a mess as well since parts of this were torn from private [xplorfin](https://entropy.rocks/) repos.
 If you want to check it out anyway, you can run terminus

- To Do:

- 1. General cleanup
- 2. Cleanup mixed tlv encoding/decoding
- 3. use uuid or string consistently

 # Architecture

 Testing: